 Simply put boondocking is the practice of RV camping without any hookups.
-In most places when you arrive at your campground, you hook up your RV and you immediately have power, an easy way to dump and water to wash dishes with.
+In most full service RV parks, when you arrive at your campground you hook up your RV and you immediately have power, an easy way to dump and water to wash dishes with.

 When you boondock, you have access to nothing – but stunning views!
 Think of sleeping under a blanket of stars, miles from anyone- just you and all of nature.
 You are completely free and self-reliant.
 You must bring everything you need with you (except views) and you must take everything with you when you leave, ALWAYS.

 Boondocking has gained wide popularity for a number of reasons, among them you can save a ton of money camping this way).
 What follows is a deep dive into why boondocking is popular, how and where to boondock, and tips for doing it safely and successfully.

 As full-time RVers, we did not try boondocking until after almost 2 years of RV living (scaredy pants!).
 From our “RV Park Cacoon,” we always thought of boondockers as being at another level.
 They were just a little cooler, a little freer than us average campers tied down to our sewer hoses, 50-amp electric and sometimes even cable TV.
 Once we tried it, though, we realized RV boondocking is just awesome!

 We have put together this Ultimate Boondocking Guide to help you get the facts to plan, and enjoy your own boondocking adventure.

 What Is The Difference Between Dry Camping and Boondocking?

 There is no difference between boondocking and dry camping.
 Different people use different phrases to describe the practice of free camping, off-grid camping, wild camping or even “dispersed camping,” if you are boondocking on Federal Lands.
 But the idea is the same – self reliance, and the freedom to camp at Mother Nature’s Place………FOR FREE.